What to know about the current Emirates flight bans

 These are the latest updates…

 Amid a rise in Covid-19 cases and concerns surrounding the Omicron variant, Emirates suspended a number of flights to Dubai at the end of last year.
-More recently, the airline has suspended flights to several US destinations, which the airline credits to ‘operational concerns associated with the planned deployment of 5G mobile network services in the US at certain airports’.

 At present, Emirates has suspended flights from the below countries to Dubai until further notice: